anthonyhales/FamilyHub/README.md

 - meal plan recipes + shopping list
 - multi-household support + invite flow
 - email sending (password reset) once you want it

+There are elements of vibe coding within this project.